Menu

 Food and Drink: National Cuisine

 Thai cuisine has a complexity that defies its simple preparation.
 Fresh and light, minimal cooking keeps ingredients healthy, with aromatic and spicy seasoning defining most dishes.
-Thai food has layers of flavor that include salty, sweet, spicy, and sour, with all four represented in a common Thai meal.
+Thai food has layers of flavor that include sweet, spicy, salty, and sour, with all four represented in a common Thai meal.

 Much of traditional Thai cuisine will generally fall into one of four categories: yam (spicy salads), tam (pounded foods), tom (boiled dishes), or gaeng (curries).
 Deep-fries, stir-fries, and steamed dishes originate in Chinese cuisine.
-India and Persia lent deep-frying and stir-frying methods along with several types of noodles and tofu.
-Prominent vegetables used in Thai dishes include eggplant, cucumbers, tomatoes, bean sprouts, kale, sweet potato, and edible flowers, as well as beans, squash, corn, and several types of mushrooms.
+India and Persia lent deep-frying and stir-frying methods, along with several types of noodles and tofu.

 Essential Rice